BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 02/07/2023
 ---
 And yet Saturday was better by the hour 👍.
 In the evening we were at Dominika's and it was a good time spent talking and praying 🙏.

+03/07/2023
+---
+Today was the baptism in Dubicze and we spent the whole Sunday there 👊.

+04/07/2023
+---
+Today, a total of over 40 km on a bike came out - 27 in the morning and 16 in the afternoon with my wife 😁😁.
+The roof team is coming on Thursday 🔥🔥!

+05/07/2023
+---
+Another pretty good day, I guess.
+We managed to pre-plan all the electrics at home 🥳!

+06/07/2023
+---
+Once again a pretty good day 👍.
+Bike and run in the morning.
+Later work and in the evening a bike with my wife 😁.
+They have already brought us a roof truss 😉.

+07/07/2023
+---
+In one day they put us a roof truss on the main roof 😮!
+I'm in shock.

+08/07/2023
+---
+Today was a busy day.
+I finished work at 10 pm 🤯 (of course I took breaks and went outside + shopping).

+09/07/2023
+---
+Busy Saturday and that's how I like it sometimes 😆.
+We did a lot of things at home + I worked.